adimasmrid/Final_Project-Sanbercode/README.md

 There are several clusters that classify countries based on GDP per capita, income, life expectancy, and child mortality.

-0. Cluster 0 = From the average, it indicates a low value owned by some countries, it shows that some of these countries are underdeveloped countries in terms of underdevelopment of economic conditions, and health.
+0. Cluster 0 = It indicates a low value owned by some countries, it shows that some of these countries are underdeveloped countries in terms of underdevelopment of economic conditions, and health.

-1. Cluster 1 = From the average, it indicates a medium value owned by some countries, it shows that some of these countries include developing countries in terms of economic conditions, and health
+1. Cluster 1 = It indicates a medium value owned by some countries, it shows that some of these countries include developing countries in terms of economic conditions, and health

-2. Cluster 2 = From the average, it indicates a medium value owned by several countries, it shows that this country is a developed country in terms of economic conditions, and health.
+2. Cluster 2 = It indicates a medium value owned by several countries, it shows that this country is a developed country in terms of economic conditions, and health.

 # Conclusion